symfony/ux/src/Turbo/README.md

             // 🔥 The magic happens here! 🔥
             // The HTML update is pushed to the client using Mercure
-            // The Mercure topic (here "chat") MUST be the ID of the block that will display the received updates
+            // The Mercure topic (here "chat") MUST be the ID of the block that will display the received updates // in the twig below; we never see any id="chat", this might be confusing
             $mercure->publish(new Update(
                 'chat',
                 $this->renderView('chat/message.stream.html.twig', ['message' => $data['message']])